11 Ways to Automate Customer Support Without Losing Personalisation

-First impression is the best impression.
+The first impression is the best impression.
 Every chatbot does greet its customers before starting to strike a conversation.
-But there is only a thin line of difference between greeting and robotically saying a hi.
+But there is only a thin line of difference between the greeting and robotically saying a hi.
 Setting the first impression right is highly imperative from the get-go.
 For example, instead of just saying “Hi, I’m your bot” you could rather say “Hi John, I’m your support assistant, how may I help you?”

 Simple yet powerful, right?

 Both the responses serve the same purpose but make a huge difference in conversion.
 This also helps in overcoming any negative connotations that the users could have about chatbots.